watchakorn-18k/Fenv/docs/how-to-guides.md

 fenv onlyenv
 ```

-Create virtualenv only with 2 choice custom name and auto name then create file settings.json for vscode
+Create a virtualenv with a custom name or an optional 2 autoname, then create a file. settings.json for vscode does not generate additional base files